bsides/hangman/README.md

 git clone git@github.com:bsides/hangman.git
 cd hangman
 npm install
+bower install
 grunt serve
 ```
+Of course you will need NodeJS, Grunt and Bower installed.
 You can also make it production ready with ```grunt build```, of course.

 Have fun! :smile_cat: